uwrov/2018-2019/IGNITION.md

 Open the file "surface/gui/index.html" in Mozilla Firefox.
 Plug a gamepad into the surface system.
-If desired, click the gray stripe in the bottom-center of the page; it should open a pane with progess-bars and readouts that indicate what buttons and sticks you are pushing on the gamepad.
+If desired, click the gray stripe in the bottom-center of the page; it should open a pane with progress-bars and readouts that indicate what buttons and sticks you are pushing on the gamepad.

-If you look over at the Raspberry Pi's console, you should now see text logging recieved gamepad input if you push a button or stick on the gamepad.
+If you look over at the Raspberry Pi's console, you should now see text logging received gamepad input if you push a button or stick on the gamepad.
 The ROV should respond accordingly.

+LocalWords:  backplate ROV IP gamepad Arduino sudo chmod cd nano py
+LocalWords:  TODO url